 8. List of figures (required if document has figures)

-9. List of illustrations (required if document has illustrations)
+10. List of illustrations (advisable if applicable)

 If you remove copyrighted tables, figures, or illustrations from your thesis you must insert the following at the spot where the table, figure, or illustration previously appeared: